en_USEnglish

 Introduction to the Swift storage service

 Swift is OpenStack's object storage service.
-It enables the storage of large quantities of unstructured data, such as images, files, videos or documents.
-Swift offers a distributed, highly available and redundant storage solution, guaranteeing data resilience and security.
+It allows you to store large amounts of unstructured data, such as images, files, videos, or documents.
+Swift offers a distributed, highly available, and redundant storage solution, ensuring data resilience and security.

-The Swift principle is based on the distribution of data over several storage nodes, called "rings".
-Each ring is responsible for a part of the storage and contains several physical disks.
-Data is replicated on different nodes to ensure availability in the event of hardware failure or breakdown.
+Swift's principle is based on distributing data across multiple storage nodes, called "rings."
+Each ring is responsible for a portion of the storage and contains multiple physical disks.
+Data is replicated across different nodes to ensure its availability in the event of hardware failure or outage.

 How the distributed storage system works

-When you store an object in Swift, it is fragmented into several parts and distributed across the various storage nodes in the ring.
-Each part of the object is replicated on several nodes, guaranteeing data availability and resilience.
+When you store an object in Swift, it is fragmented into multiple pieces and distributed across the different storage nodes in the ring.
+Each piece of the object is replicated across multiple nodes, ensuring data availability and resilience.

-When you need to access an object stored in Swift, it is reconstituted from the various parts present on the storage nodes.
-The transparency of this operation guarantees fast, easy access to data, even in the event of failure of one or more nodes.
+When you want to access an object stored in Swift, it is reconstructed from the various parts present on the storage nodes.
+The transparency of this operation guarantees easy and fast access to the data, even if one or more nodes fail.

-Swift also offers advanced features such as data compression, metadata management and content indexing and retrieval.
-This makes it a powerful and versatile storage solution, suitable for a wide range of use cases.
+Swift also offers advanced features such as data compression, metadata management, and content indexing and search.
+This makes it a powerful and versatile storage solution suitable for various use cases.

 Network with Neutron